Mortgage Lenders in Alaska need to obtain a surety bond before they can receive a license.

 A mortgage lender is any company loans funds for residential mortgages of Alaska property and is named as the payee on the promissory note and as a beneficiary on the deed of trust.

-The Alaska Administrative Code, Title 3, Chapter 14 and the Alaska Statutes Chapter 06.60 Alaska Secure and Fair Enforcement for Mortgage Licensing Act of 2010 and defines the licensing of mortgage lenders and mortgage brokers.
+The Alaska Administrative Code, Title 3, Chapter 14 and the Alaska Statutes Chapter 06.60 Alaska Secure and Fair Enforcement for Mortgage Licensing Act of 2010 and defines the licensing of mortgage lenders.

 License requirements are as follows: